 - Corn, green beans, noodles, ham, cheese, and shrimp are some of Sam's preferred foods.
 Cauliflower, chicken salad, lettuce, hamburger, and navy beans are some of his non-preferred foods.
 I know I am going to make hamburgers for dinner, which may be a struggle for him to eat, if he eats any of it at all.
 To offset that I would make green beans (not cauliflower), put cheese on his burger, and of course he would have his bun, which will help him feel more comfortable and thus more likely to try some of the burger.
 Of course, I am going to spend a little time working with him to eat his non-preferred food as well.
 In this example, I gave him more than one preferred food, but you don't necessarily need to, one preferred food at a minimum.

-Well, that is it, my list of feeding tip essentials.
-Depending on the kid, give these steps some time, for a child (and you) to adapt to a new routine before you expect to see major changes in their eating.
+Each child is different, give these steps some time, for a child (and you) to adapt to a new routine before you expect to see major changes in their eating.
 But, if you pay attention, I bet you will notice some small positive changes.
 Give yourself a pat on the back for the baby steps, they are important and they add up.
 Don't forget to praise your kiddo on the small changes you see too (be specific: I really like how you tasted a green bean tonight)!

 Some Encouraging Words